glisak/Rhetos-wiki/Development-environment-setup.md

 Example:

-> For an application Bookstore, a developer create the following folder structure.
+> For a tutorial application "Bookstore", create the following folder structure.
 >
 > * Bookstore
 >   * Output